 - Avoid wearing revealing or tight-fitting outfits.

-- Don’t wear anything with an image of Buddha and if you have a Buddha tattoo, it’s better to cover it up.
+- Don’t wear anything depicting an image of Buddha and if you have a Buddha tattoo, it’s better to cover it up.

 Do’s & Dont’s when visiting Temples in Bangkok

-When visiting temples in Bangkok, it’s essential to observe proper temple etiquette to show respect and appreciation for the sacred spaces.
+When visiting temples in Bangkok, it’s essential to demonstrate proper temple etiquette to show respect and appreciation for the sacred spaces.
 Here are some do’s and don’ts to keep in mind:

 - Remove your shoes & hat before entering the temple buildings.
-Keeping your socks on seems to be alright.
-Look for shoe racks or follow the locals’ lead.
+You can still keep your socks on.
+Check for shoe racks on the sides or follow the locals’ lead and leave them at the bottom of the stairs.

 - Avoid pointing the soles of your feet toward Buddha images, monks, or any sacred objects.
 It is considered disrespectful in Thai culture.
 Keep your feet tucked away or placed on the ground.

-- Overall always remember never to stand with your back to a Buddha statue, and also taking selfies with Buddha isn’t very respectful.
+- Overall always remember not to stand with your back to a Buddha statue, especially for taking selfies with Buddha.

 - It is important to note that it is not appropriate for women to physically touch Buddhist monks.
 Even a handshake is generally avoided.
-Instead, when greeting or expressing gratitude, a respectful bow or wai with your hands pressed together in a prayer-like gesture is considered appropriate and sufficient.
+Instead, when greeting or expressing gratitude, a respectful bow or wai with your hands pressed together like in prayer often returns a smile and the same gesture.

 - Do maintain a calm and quiet demeanor: Temples are places of serenity and contemplation.
-Keep your voice low and refrain from engaging in loud or disruptive behavior.
+Keep your voice down and refrain from loud or disruptive behavior.
 Be mindful of others who may be engaged in prayer or meditation.

 - Don’t use flash photography: In most temples, the use of flash photography is prohibited, as it can disturb the peaceful ambiance and potentially damage delicate artworks.
 Check for signage or ask permission if you are unsure.